-9. Small Entrepreneurship
+15. Small Entrepreneurship

-Following are the features of small entrepreneurship:
+The following are the features of small entrepreneurship:

-- Small entrepreneurship is labour intensive.
+- Small entrepreneurship is labour-intensive.

 - Small entrepreneurship is used for the operation of rural and small industries.
 Development of rural and cottage industries in the country is facilitated by small Entrepreneurship and local people are the benefit of better employment opportunities.

-11. Large Entrepreneurship
+17. Large Entrepreneurship

-As against small entrepreneurship, when the production system is complicated, a higher amount of capital is invested, the number of workers is more, size of the enterprise is big, production is in large quantity, modern and machinery and techniques are used and Enterprises is operated by professional manager, that is called large entrepreneurship.
+As against small entrepreneurship, when the production system is complicated, a higher amount of capital is invested, the number of workers is more, the size of the enterprise is big, production is in large quantity, modern machinery and techniques are used and Enterprises is operated by a professional manager, that is called large entrepreneurship.